 In case these tips haven't proved successful, Valerian and passion flower, the principal herbs in Trust herbal drops, may be able to remedy the situation.

-Trust herbal drops are a synergy of seven plants that contribute to a restorative night's sleep.
+Trust herbal drops are a synergy of six plants that contribute to a restorative night's sleep.

 How do you use Trust herbal drops to alleviate insomnia?